 When you start our in your advertising career, most likely in the creative department (although some do it from very different avenues), you will be very green.
 You won’t know the ropes yet, and you’ll rely on almost everyone in the department to help you get the lay of the land.

 If you’re a junior copywriter, you’ll be mentored by copywriters and associate creative directors with a copywriting background.
 The same goes for art director and designer roles.
 And although you may have some contact with the creative director, it will be limited in the beginning.
 You may get to show your ideas to the creative director, although don’t be surprised if your peers do this for the first few months (or even years).

 Moving up the Ladder

 As the years go by, you will gain more experience and require less supervision.
 You’ll lose the “junior” title.
 Whereas once, nine out of ten ideas would go in the trash, you will start getting most of your campaigns through the first few cuts.
 You’ll need less help with writing and art directing.
 You’ll attend shoots on your own.
 And you’ll be empowered to make decisions.

-As you gain more success, and no doubt move from agency to agency, you will build your confidence and start to develop your own personal creative style.
+As you gain more success and begin to advance your career from agency to agency, you will build your confidence and start to develop your own personal creative style.
 Just as Bill Bernbach and David Ogilvy had differing approaches, so too will you.
 Or you should if you want to carve your own creative path.

 As you work in different agencies, and on different accounts, you will be given multiple opportunities to hone your skills and your approach to the work.
 While it’s important to ensure that your own personal style doesn’t overshadow the brand or product, you can bring something of yourself to every job.
 Just take a look at the work of Tom Carty and Walter Campbell for an example of that.
 They always made the client shine, but they did it in a way that was very much their own style.